The 40-gallon tank is a wonderful choice for any experienced or beginner aquarist.

-This volume allows you to keep many amazing fish, plants and decorations.
+This volume allows you to keep many amazing fish, aquarium plants, and decorations.
 It is a well-rounded aquarium that is durable and offers great value.

 It is surprisingly easy to maintain as long as you invest in quality equipment, and there are plenty of great setups that you can choose from with this tank.